saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- The original data was really meant for a prediction task, being able to accurately predict birth weight from two ultrasound measurements

->- A different modelling strategy might be more suitable for the prediction task (you will see some of this next week)
+>- A different modelling strategy might be more suitable for the prediction task (you might see some of this next week)

 >- The interaction term suggested that the slope of $bpd$ for $bw$ might be different for differing values of $ad$
   - you could visualize this interaction by performing several regressions for $bpd$ againt $bw$ at different values of $ad$, you can find out more [here](https://publicifsv.sund.ku.dk/~linearpredictors/?page=datasets&dataset=BirthWeight)